 Before the discovery and popularization of emerald-green tsavorite in the late 1960s to 1970s, orangish hessonite was the most popular gem variety of the unpopular grossular garnets.
 Even its name (including an archaic variation, essonite) reflected its inferior reputation in the gem world.
 Hessonites can indeed have a lower hardness than other garnets and may require a bit more care as jewelry stones.

 However, fashions change.
-The discovery of bright orange mandarin garnets, a variety of spessartite, in the 1990s, saw an increased interest in orange gems.
+In the 1990s, the discovery of bright orange mandarin garnets, a variety of spessartite, saw an increased interest in orange gems.
 While mandarin garnets are rare and expensive, hessonites offer a more readily available, relatively inexpensive option.
 In addition, a renewed demand for earth tone jewelry also increased interest in these gems.

 Hessonite’s orange may range from honey yellow to a reddish-brown, hence its cinnamon moniker.
 In past centuries, hessonites were one of several varied gems called jacinth or hyacinth.
 (In modern times, these terms receive little use but most commonly refer to orange-red to red-brown zircon).